cornQ/wcq-pre-order-for-woocommerce/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Allows marking products for pre-order.
+WCQ Pre-Order for WooCommerce allows marking products for pre-order.
 Adds a “Pre-Order” button and sets orders to a custom “Pre-Ordered” status.

 == Description ==

-**Pre-Order for WooCommerce** lets you enable pre-orders for any product in your WooCommerce store.
+**WCQ Pre-Order for WooCommerce** lets you enable pre-orders for any product in your WooCommerce store.
 Whether you're launching a new item, handling restocks, or allowing early purchases, this plugin gives your customers the ability to place orders even when products are out of stock.

 Easily enable pre-order from the Inventory tab of your product.
 Once enabled, the default "Add to Cart" button is replaced with a "Pre-Order" button.
 Orders placed with pre-order items will automatically receive a new status: **Pre-Ordered**.